 - Provide support as a change agent in assisting the diabetic and elderly client in maintaining foot care that enhanced comfort and wellness

 - Identify the effects of non- prescription remedies commonly used by people with diabetes for foot care in treating fungal nail.
-For example, use of tea tree oil, footlogix anti fungal tincture, medical remedies from physicians, and use of cutting edge tools to treat fungal including laser light therapy.

 - Discuss the findings and implications of the current major research to practice in implementing effective infection control in the clinical setting relating to fungal spores, bacteria, and viruses

 - Identify and provide foot care treatment with sterilized tools up to point of care

 - Identify the importance of cleaning the organic matter off from foot care tools using anti bacterial soap prior to sterilization of tools

 - Identify the rational of washing and cleaning organic matter from foot care tools with an antibacterial agent or cleaning solution that breaks down protein and placing in a seal container prior to transporting foot care tools to another location for sterilization of tools.

 - Assess the relationship between social and socioeconomic support systems, environment, daily living diabetes, and foot care.